 Be aware of your capabilities and what you can realistically accomplish.
 There will be times when unexpected projects land on your desk or you are called to help with something else and these are factors you need to bear in mind.
 Don't take on a two-week task with a one-week deadline unless you're really sure you can get it done.
 And if your plate is already full, don't hesitate to say no. It is ok to be honest if you cannot meet a deadline rather than put yourself under pressure.

 There are lots of great online planning and collaboration tools that can save you time.
 One of our regular favourites is CoSchedule which is essentially a drag-and-drop content marketing calendar that allows you to plan, create, and promote content for your business all in one place.
 This is great for team collaboration as your co-workers can see projects and what is required of them and equally you have a great visual reckoner or what marketing tasks are on the priority list for your business.
 CoSchedule is also full of general planning and time management tips including free downloadable planners.

 Following the above tips can help you learn to identify plan and manage deadlines effectively.
 Spending the time preparing properly will mean you are equipped to deal with the task ahead.
-And if you’re still thinking that you need to outsource any aspect of your business or even learn about how some of the tips mentioned in this blog could help you then email us or call the office on 0121 288 1322.
+And if you’re still thinking that you need to outsource any aspect of your business or even learn about how some of the tips mentioned in this blog could help you then book in for a free TICK Start call.